lbologna/hbp-sp6-guidebook/_sources/online_usecases/single_cell_building/hippocampus/p1_hh_neuron_builder/p1_hh_neuron_builder.rst.txt

 |

+**Adding model to the Model Catalog**

 Finally, the user can register the optimized model in the Model Catalog.
-From the simulation page, after clicking on the "Register in Model Catalog" button, a form will be displayed where the user will be able to inserted the model's metadata (see figure below).
-By clicking on the "Register" button, the registration process will be triggered, at the end of which the user will be provided with the Model Catalog url of the optimized model.
+From the simulation page, after clicking on the "Register in Model Catalog" button, a form will be displayed where the user will be able to insert the model's metadata (see figure below).
+By clicking on the "Register" button, the registration process will be triggered, at the end of which the user will be provided with the Model Catalog URL of the optimized model.

 |